 Laura warned Lieutenant James FitzGibbon of the 49th Regiment.

 To warn the British of the Americans plan, she needed to walk to DeCou House where the British store and garrison was located.

 (11) Who kept watch for American activity?

-450 Indians made an encampment along the Ten Mile Creek Road on John Hoover’s farm.
+450 First Nations made an encampment along the Ten Mile Creek Road on John Hoover’s farm.
 Some of these tribes include but are not limited to Mohawk and Six Nations.